ElementTile

 <script>

-import { element_data, ElementTile } from '$lib'
+import { element_data, ElementTile } from 'matterviz'

 const bg_colors = 'red green blue yellow cyan magenta black white'.split()